Includes customs regulations and contact information for this country's customs office.

 The Union Customs Code (UCC) was adopted in 2013 and its substantive provisions apply from 1 May 2016.
 It replaces the Community Customs Code (CCC).
 In addition to the UCC, the European Commission has published delegated and implementing regulations on the actual procedural changes.
 These are included in Delegated Regulation (EU) 2015/2446, Delegated Regulation (EU) 2016/341 and the Implementing Regulation (EU) 2015/2447.

-There are a number of changes in the revised customs policy which also require an integrated IT system from the customs authorities.
+There are several changes in the revised customs policy which also require an integrated IT system from the customs authorities.
 In April 2016, the European Commission published an implementing decision (number: 2016/578) on the work program relating to the development and deployment of the electronic systems of the UCC.
 The EC continues to evaluate the timeline by which the EU-wide integration of the customs IT system can be implemented.
-The current deadline of December 2020 may be extended until 2025 (draft proposal)
+The current deadline of December 2020 may be extended until 2025.

 Customs Valuation – Most customs duties and value added tax (VAT) are expressed as a percentage of the value of goods being declared for importation.
 Thus, it is necessary to create of a standard set of rules for establishing the goods’ value, which will then serve for calculating the customs duty.